Straw yellow, coppery, paper white, rosé or onion skin:

 Pinot Grigio is an off shoot of Pinot Noir, and without entering into the minutiae of genetics; If we glance at the color of the berry is enough to notice the color of the berry itself.

 Going a bit deeper into the technical details: The coppery hue of the wine is attributed to a more or less extended maceration of the must, during which the colorants in the berry’s skin sip into the must.
 But this presence of color happens even when there is no skin contact during fermentation.
 It begins on the vine, as the berry ripens, a certain amount of pigment moves into the berry.

-It is a fact that all musts of pinot grigio, when they are freshly pressed, exhibit a hue that is to some degree copperish, but only a few are able to preserve that tonality over time; the majority of the wines suffer a progressive loss of hue and finally display that hallmark straw yellow.
+All musts of pinot grigio, when they are freshly pressed, exhibit a hue that is to some degree coppery, but only a few winemakers are able to preserve that tonality over time; the majority of the wines suffer a progressive loss of hue and finally display the hallmark straw yellow color.

-The final result is that the natural color accumulates as sediment in the aging container, coloring the fine lees pink.
-If, however, processing the grapes and handling the must is performed in an oxygen-free environment, then the pigments naturally occurring in the grape will be preserved and will remain stable throughout the life of the wine, it is a natural consequence of an oxygen-free production practice, aimed at preserving the full spectrum of the grape’s aromatic compounds, which can be lost during this stage of wine making.
+If processing the grapes and handling the must is performed in an oxygen free environment, then the pigments naturally occurring in the grape will be preserved and will remain stable throughout the life of the wine.
+It is a natural consequence of an oxygen free production practice, aimed at preserving the full spectrum of the grape’s aromatic compounds, which can be lost during this stage of wine making.